-SUMMARY: Provides that the Personal Income Tax Law and the Corporation Tax Law allow various credits, including a motion picture credit (motion picture credit 4.0).
-Revises, with respect to Motion Picture Credit 4.0, for specified taxable years, the definition of qualified motion picture to include series with episodes averaging a specified length, animation films, series, and shorts, and large scale competition shows.
-Requires additional moneys to be paid from the Tax Relief and Refund Account.
+SUMMARY: Relates to the Personal Income Tax Law and the Corporation Tax Law.
+Revises, with respect to Motion Picture Credit 4.0, the definition of qualified motion picture to include live action and animated series with episodes averaging a specified number of minutes or more, animated films, and large scale competition shows.
+Increases the credit amount allowed for a qualified motion picture.
+Increases the amount of qualified expenditures the State Film Commission is allowed to consider.
 Appropriates funds.~SAME AS: